-A CO Code assignment should not be delayed to a Code Applicant who meets all certification and licensing requirements, if any, when all required tariff filings have been made to provide the service, when approval can be reasonably expected within the established tariff approval time frame, and when the expected tariff approval date will fall on or before the requested Effective Date for CO Code Activation.
+A Code/Block assignment should not be delayed to a Code/Block Applicant who meets all certification and licencing requirements, if any, when all required tariff filings have been made to provide the service, when approval can be reasonably expected within the established tariff approval time frame, and when the expected tariff approval date will fall on or before the requested Effective Date for Code/Block activation.

 The Industry standard Plant Test Codes are 958 and 959.
-Upon request, the CNA may assign a reasonable quantity of additional Plant Test Codes to Code Applicants or Code Holders on a temporary basis for a maximum period of six months.
+If requested, the CNA may assign a reasonable quantity of additional Plant Test Codes to Code Applicants or Code Holders on a temporary basis for a maximum period of six months.
 Plant Test Codes (as opposed to Test CO Codes) are used only for intra-carrier and bilateral carrier testing.
 These Plant Test Codes are not to be published in the BIRRDS database and therefore are not diallable across the NANP except where specific arrangements are made between Carriers.
 Code Applicants must submit a completed Plant Test Code Application using the Plant Test Code Form (see Appendix D).
-The CNA will confirm assignment of the Plant Test Code using he CNA Plant Test Code Response Confirmation of the Plant Test Code Form.
+The CNA will confirm assignment of the Plant Test Code using the CNA Plant Test Code Response Confirmation of the Plant Test Code Form.
 The Plant Test Code Holder may use the Plant Test Code Return section of the Plant Test Code Form to return the Code to the CNA after testing is completed.
 The CNA may recover the Plant Test Code within 60 days of notification to the Code Holder at any time during the six-month period.
 Should the Plant Test Code Holder want to request the permanent assignment of the Plant Test Code as a regular CO Code, the Plant Test Code Holder must submit a completed Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA.
 If the Plant Test Code Holder has not requested a permanent assignment of the CO Code and has not voluntarily returned the code by submitting the Plant Test Code Return section of the Plant Test Code Form to the CNA, then the CNA shall automatically reclaim the Plant Test Code at the date of termination of assignment using the CNA Plant Test Code Reclamation section of the Plant Test Code Form.
 The process described in this paragraph does not apply in the case of test numbers and associated CO Codes used in a new NPA Code(s) during NPA Relief (see Canadian NPA Relief Planning Guideline).

 Responsibilities of Canadian Numbering Administrator (CNA)

-The CO Code assignment functions of the CNA are to:
+The Code/Block assignment functions of the CNA are to:

-Provide a CNA web site (http://www.cnac.ca) where copies of the most recently approved Canadian Central Office Code (NXX) Assignment Guideline including forms may be obtained by Code Applicants and Code Holders.
-Provide a paper copy of the Guideline when requested by Code Applicants.
+Provide a CNA web site (https://cnac.ca) where copies of the most recently approved Canadian Thousands-Block (NXX-X) and Central Office Code (NXX) Assignment Guideline (TBCOCAG)including forms may be obtained by Code/Block Applicants and Code/Block Holders.
+Provide a paper copy of the Guideline when requested by Code/Block Applicants.
 Notify the CSCN participants via e-mail when revised guidelines are approved and become effective.

-Receive applications for CO Codes in the geographic NPAs for which the CNA is responsible.
+Receive applications for Codes/Blocks in the geographic NPAs for which the CNA is responsible.

-Determine if the CO Code request is in compliance with this Guideline.
+Determine if the Code/Block request is in compliance with this Guideline.
 The CNA will only process applications submitted by Authorized Representatives.
-The CNA will maintain a confidential list of Authorized Representatives for all Code Applicants.
+The CNA will maintain a confidential list of Authorized Representatives for all Code/Block Applicants.